puppetlabs/puppetlabs-puppetdb/README.md

 * Which database back-end should I use?
   * PostgreSQL (default) or our embedded database
   * Embedded database
-    * **note:** We suggest using the embedded database only for experimental environments rather than production, as it does not scale well and can cause difficulty in migrating to PostgreSQL.
+    * **note:** As of PuppetDB 4.0, the embedded database is no longer supported as an option.
+When running PuppetDB 3.x, we suggest using the embedded database only for experimental environments rather than production, as it does not scale well and can cause difficulty in migrating to PostgreSQL.
 * Should I run the database on the same node that I run PuppetDB on?
 * Should I run PuppetDB on the same node that I run my master on?